Are you a bibliophile? Are you the sort of person who always has their head in a book?

 You don’t have to be technical to start a blog.
 You can be all up and running within an hour if you follow my instructions.
 Then it’s as simple as logging on and writing 🙂

-If running a website isn’t for you, you could also consider starting a book review account on YouTube or Instagram, or even a podcast.
+If running a website isn’t for you, you could also consider starting a book review account on TikTok, YouTube or Instagram – or even a podcast.

-As with blogging, once you have a big enough following as an influencer you can start making money from adverts, sponsorship and affiliate links.
+As with blogging, it can take a while to build a following.
+But once you have a big enough following as a book influencer, you can start making money from sponsorship, affiliate sales and more.

-Here are some sites where bloggers can get free books to review:
+Here are some sites where book bloggers and influencers can get free books to review:

-Also, many publishers will send out free review copies to bloggers and influencers in exchange for a review.
-If there is a particular book you want to review, it’s best to identify the publisher and contact them directly.
+Also, many publishers will send out free review copies directly to bloggers and influencers in exchange for a review.
+If there is a particular book you want to review, you can always identify the publisher and contact them directly.

 Search on the publisher’s website for information on how to request review copies or ARCs (Advanced Reader Copies).
 Most publishers have a page on their website dedicated to this information.
 I haven’t listed them here, because there are just so many!